BestMat/bestauth-bestdeveloper/README.md

   <b>★ Build amazing applications to authenticate your users with BestDeveloper. ★</b>
 </p>

+Note: This SDK is written in **Node.js**.
+For a V8 Runtime - JavaScript (Vanilla/Web): use https://github.com/BestMat/bestauth-bestdeveloper-js/

 ***

 ©2024 - BestDeveloper - BestMat, Inc. - All rights reserved.